-Consists of (i) 12,002,840 shares beneficially owned by our executive officers and directors and (ii) 6,635,428 shares subject to options exercisable within 60 days of (9) March 15, 2021.

-Based on a Schedule 13G filed with the SEC on February 12, 2021 on behalf of Third Point LLC.
-Consists of 13,381,222 shares held of record by Third Point (10)Ventures LLC, as nominee for funds managed and/or advised by Third Point LLC.
+Consists of (i) 12,002,840 shares beneficially owned by our executive officers and directors and (ii) 6,635,428 shares subject to options exercisable within 60 days of March 15, 2021 - Based on a Schedule 13G filed with the SEC on February 12, 2021 on behalf of Third Point LLC.
+Consists of 13,381,222 shares held of record by Third Point Ventures LLC, as nominee for funds managed and/or advised by Third Point LLC.
 Third Point LLC and Daniel S. Loeb, managing member of Third Point LLC, may be deemed to have voting and investment power over such shares.
 The address for each of these entities is 55 Hudson Yards, New York, New York 10001.
-Consists of 3,685,913 shares held of record by Stone Ridge Trust V, on behalf of its series Stone Ridge Alternative Lending Risk Premium Fund, or LENDX.
-Stone (11) Ridge Asset Management LLC, or Stone Ridge, acts as the investment adviser to LENDX, and Stone Ridge is controlled by Ross Stevens.
-Each of Stone Ridge and Ross Stevens may be deemed to have voting and dispositive power of such shares held by LENDX.
+(10) - Consists of 3,685,913 shares held of record by Stone Ridge Trust V, on behalf of its series Stone Ridge Alternative Lending Risk Premium Fund, or LENDX.
+Stone Ridge Asset Management LLC, or Stone Ridge, acts as the investment adviser to LENDX, and Stone Ridge is controlled by Ross Stevens.
+Each of Stone Ridge and (11)Ross Stevens may be deemed to have voting and dispositive power of such shares held by LENDX.
 The address for each of these entities is 510 Madison Avenue, 21st Floor, New York, New York 10022.
 LENDX previously entered into an agreement with us pursuant to which it will be entitled to no more than 4.99% of the aggregate voting power of all shares of common stock with respect to any matter presented to our stockholders.

-Consists of 50,508 shares held of record by Khosla Ventures Seed B (CF), LP, or Seed B CF, 889,783 shares held of record by Khosla Ventures Seed B, LP, or Seed B, and 4,308,297 shares held of record by Khosla Ventures V, LP, or KV V, The general partner of Seed B CF and Seed B is Khosla Ventures Seed Associates (12) B, LLC, or B Associates.
+Consists of 50,508 shares held of record by Khosla Ventures Seed B (CF), LP, or Seed B CF, 889,783 shares held of record by Khosla Ventures Seed B, LP, or Seed B, and 4,308,297 shares held of record by Khosla Ventures V, LP, or KV V, The general partner of Seed B CF and Seed B is Khosla Ventures Seed Associates.
+P, LLC, or B Associates.
 VK Services, LLC, or VK Services, is the sole manager of B Associates.
 Vinod Khosla is the managing member of VK Services.
-Each of LC, OF D ASSOciateS.
-VIN Services, LCL, OF VN ServiceS, Is the Sofe manager of D ASSOciateS.
-Vinito Knosla is the managing member of VK ServiceS.
-Each of Mr. Khosla, VK Services and B Associates may be deemed to share voting and dispositive power of such securities held by Seed B CF and Seed B. Mr. Khosla, VK Services and B Associates disclaim beneficial ownership of such securities held by Seed B CF and Seed B, except to the extent of their respective pecuniary interests therein.
+Each of - (12)Mr. Khosla, VK Services and B Associates may be deemed to share voting and dispositive power of such securities held by Seed B CF and Seed B. Mr. Khosla, VK Services and B Associates may be deemed to share voting and dispositive power of such securities held by Seed B CF and Seed B. Mr. Khosla, VK Services and B Associates disclaim beneficial ownership of such securities held by Seed B CF and Seed B, except to the extent of their respective pecuniary interests therein.
 The general partner of KV V is Khosla Ventures Associates V, LLC, or KVA V. VK Services, LLC, or VK Services, is the sole manager of KVA V. Vinod Khosla is the managing member of VK Services.
 Each of Mr. Khosla, VK Services and KVA V may be deemed to share voting and dispositive power of such securities held by KV V. Mr. Khosla, VK Services and KVA V disclaim beneficial ownership of such securities held by KV V, except to the extent of their respective pecuniary interests therein.
-The address for each of these antities is 2129.
-Sand Lill Boad.
-Monk Back, Colifornia 04025. pecuniary interests therein.
 The address for each of these entities is 2128 Sand Hill Road, Menlo Park, California 94025.